-If your course changes, you transfer to a placement, transfer course, have resits, are repeating a year or otherwise have an extension then you may need to extend your visa.
+If your course length changes, you transfer to a placement, have resits, are repeating a year or otherwise have an extension, then you may need to extend your visa.

-You will need to request a fresh CAS to make a fresh student visa application and again pay the Immigration Health Surcharge; any dependants can extend their visas too.
+You will need to request a new CAS to make a fresh Student visa application and again pay the Immigration Health Surcharge; any dependants may be able to extend their visa too depending on the conditions of your visa and the date you started your course.

-If your course requires ATAS clearance you will need to apply again for a new certificate to support your visa application.
+If your course requires ATAS clearance, you will need to apply again for a new certificate to support your visa application.

-It is possible for some students to extend a student visa inside the UK; to check if this is possible please check UKCISA's website ukcisa.org.uk under 'Can you apply in the UK?' or email immigration@ mmu.ac.uk for guidance.
+It is possible for some students to extend a Student visa inside the UK; to check if this is possible, please visit UKCISA's website ukcisa.org.uk under 'Can you apply in the UK?' or email immigration@mmu.ac.uk for guidance.